top of page

 Owasco Lake Watershed_Common Topographic

-*Lake and Watershed Facts are Bases on 2019 Rates and Census Data
+*Unless otherwise stated, Lake and Watershed Facts are Based on 2019 Rates and Census Data.

 Map of Protected Streams (blue)